omega8cc/boa/docs/USER-ADMIN-ACCESS.md

 The copies still follow their sites' names then: a new alias is covered, a name that moved to another site is released, and a site with no name of its own left keeps an inert copy.

 They share the instance's
 change-gate and configtest, but are never backed up: a failed configtest or reload drops them rather than restoring an older set, which could still claim a name that has since moved to another site.
 A site with its own certificate has its own `:443` server block, which includes the vhost fragments directly and never passes through the front.

+A site whose control file was deleted before the front copies existed gets one written from its frozen map, so HTTPS applies the list and paths HTTP already applies.

 ## Interaction with realip